 - processing was based on the data subject’s consent (like with special personal information) or for the performance of a contract, and

 The personal data must also be data that the data subjects, for example, provided you via an online form that they filled in, or in some other way by which they actively provided you with the data.
 This can also include personal data that you got from their online search history.

-What obligations does Data Portability impose on you?
+What obligations does Data Portability impose on controllers?

 - clearly inform data subjects of their right to data portability, especially if you are planning to cancel a contract or close an account they have with you;

-- you are not responsible for the data once you’ve given it over, because the data subject or the new controller is;
+- are not responsible for the data once you’ve given it over because the data subject or the new controller is then responsible;

 - provide it in a structured, commonly-used and machine-readable format that encourages interoperability;